 You can also check out the most common marriage killers, and learn how to protect your relationship from divorce!

 If you need to vent, write it down.
-Let him read it rather than fighting with him.
+Get a frustration journal.
+Let him read it rather than fighting with him, or don’t let him read it and just use it as a way to vent.
 If you still feel the need to talk to someone, make sure they can be objective.
 Maybe your mom or another woman that has been married, and understands that marriage is supposed to be hard.
 Talk to your bishop (or your priest.)
 Talk to someone who isn’t going to make your marriage worse.

 Life is hard, don’t expect people to be their best 100% of the time.